kaakaa/ppt-museum-webapp/README.md

 ## Build Docker image

 Additionally, We have task `buildDockerImage` for creating docker image.
-`buildDockerImage` task depends on `installDist` task and creating docker image include archives of `installDist` task.
+`buildDockerImage` task depends on `installDist` task and created docker image including outputs of `installDist` task.

 ```